-The Test Studio Test Runner gets installed with a standard Test Studio Standalone product installation or Test Studio Run-Time Edition installation.
-To start the Test Runner, type in the Windows Start Menu > Start Execution Server.
+The Test Studio Execution Client is installed with any standard Test Studio installation.
+To start the Execution Client, called also Test Runner, type in the Windows Start Menu > Start Execution Server.

 Once the Test Studio Test Runner window appears, there are multiple options you can customize as per the specifics of the particular environment.